In the third year of the reign of King Jehoiakim of Judah, King Nebuchadnezzar of Babylon came to Jerusalem and besieged it.

 At the end of ten days it was observed that they appeared better and fatter than all the young men who had been eating the royal rations.
 So the guard continued to withdraw their royal rations and the wine they were to drink, and gave them vegetables.
 To these four young men God gave knowledge and skill in every aspect of literature and wisdom; Daniel also had insight into all visions and dreams.
 At the end of the time that the king had set for them to be brought in, the palace master brought them into the presence of Nebuchadnezzar, and the king spoke with them.
 And among them all, no one was found to compare with Daniel, Hananiah, Mishael, and Azariah; therefore they were stationed in the king's court.
 In every matter of wisdom and understanding concerning which the king inquired of them, he found them ten times better than all the magicians and enchanters in his whole kingdom.

-Daniel and the three companions were at a turning point in their lives.
-Their former existence in the land of Judah had been disrupted and they must begin all over again at the royal court in Babylon.
-They are willing to adapt, learn the new language and be instructed in Babylonian customs, but they drew the line at where change would be sinful and would amount to compromise with the will of God.
-That line may seem strange to us, as it was their absolute refusal to eat unclean food, against the Law of Moses, but in their culture this seemingly small matter was of vital importance.
-Their dedication led to a depth of wisdom that made them admired and loved, for loyalty to God can bring a peace and contentment that are not otherwise reached, and the gentle Daniel could make his way through the complexities of the royal court.
+Daniel and the three companions had a critical choice to make.
+Their peaceful existence had been disrupted and they had to begin all over again at the royal court in Babylon.
+They were willing to adapt, learn the new language and be instructed in Babylonian customs, but refused to follow sinful practices that would compromise their fidelity to God.
+Their absolute refusal to eat unclean food may seem strange to us, but this matter was of vital importance, to be true to their Jewish religion.
+Eventually their courage made them admired and loved, for loyalty to God can bring an inner peace that is not otherwise available.

-By the grace of God our personal integrity will sustain us through life and enable us to turn again to God after momentary lapses.
+With the help of grace our integrity will sustain us through life.
 The trials of life do not destroy but purify the person of faith.
-The gospel has the example of the widow who drops two copper coins into the treasury.
-Jesus declares that by giving what she could not afford, it was worth more than the wealthiest donation.
-We must be ready when the spirit inspires us to give in ways that are outside our comfort zone, ways that can unite us with Jesus who gave himself totally on the cross for us.
-The widow dropped in her coins, never realizing that anyone saw what she was doing, never thinking that it would be remembered throughout the world.
-Only when the time comes will each of us know the reality of what we have given to our neighbour and to God.
+The gospel praises the widow who drops her last two copper coins into the treasury.
+By giving what she could not afford, she gave more than the wealthiest donation.
+We must be ready when the spirit inspires us to go outside our comfort zone, ways that bond us with Jesus who gave himself totally on the cross.
+The widow contribute her coins, not caring if nobody saw what she was doing, never thinking it would be remembered forever.
+Only when the time comes will each of us realise what we have given to our neighbour and to God.